TheGoodlike13/liberty_or_death/README.md

 Like, websites randomly broke twice yesterday.
 But let's not jump to conclusions.
 That could've been anything.

-Well, our first hurdle is to actually open the command line on ~~linux~~ Ubuntu.
+Well, our first hurdle is to actually open the command line on ~~Linux~~ Ubuntu.
-You'd think linux would be like "here! open this! it's the thing!", but no, I find no reference to it on the Ubuntu start screen.
+You'd think Linux would be like "here! open this! it's the thing!", but no, I find no reference to it on the Ubuntu start screen.
 Quick google search tells me it's `CTRL + ALT + T`.